Seldaek/monolog/doc/usage.md

 MonologBundle in Symfony2).

 Picture two loggers sharing a handler that writes to a single log file.
-Channels would then allow an identity of the logger that issues the record (distinguishable through the channel's name).
-You can then easily grep through the log files filtering this or that type of log record.
+Channels would allow you to identify the logger that issued every record.
+You can easily grep through the log files filtering this or that channel.

 ```php
 <?php